 Here are some of the other ways in which producers can ensure responsibility to the environment as proposed by Suez:

-- Sustainable design – producers have a responsibility to design and create products that use sustainable and recyclable materials.
+Sustainable development & design – producers have a responsibility to design and create products that use sustainable and recyclable materials.
 By considering these aspects in the initial design processes will ensure that quality and aesthetics are met while remaining eco-friendly.

-- Simplicity – to make sure that customers have access to easy and simple end-of-life solutions for products.
-Whether that’s through simple recycling solutions such as we offer here at First Mile or the resources to re-use and create something new.
+Simplicity – to make sure that customers have access to easy and simple end-of-life solutions for products.
+Whether that’s through simple recycling solutions such as we offer here at First Mile or the resources to encourage reuse and the creation of something new.

 Why Should Your Business implement EPR?

-By implementing EPR in your organisation, you’ll be contributing to a greener and brighter future.
+By becoming an extended producer responsibility organisation, you’ll be contributing to a greener and brighter future.
 For your customers, it’ll leave them feeling guilt-free and confident that they aren’t contributing to the climate crisis.
 This will ultimately make them trust you more.
 A happy customer makes for a happy business, right?

 And, as we move into a more eco-conscious future, those companies who don’t move with it will be left behind.
 That’s why you should take action today.